launchdarkly/LaunchDarkly-Docs/apidocs/overview.md

 }
 ```

-From this, we can navigate to the parent collection of features by following the `parent` link, or navigate to the site page for the feature by following the `_site` link.
+From this, you can navigate to the parent collection of features by following the `parent` link, or navigate to the site page for the feature by following the `_site` link.

 Collections are always represented as a JSON object with an `items` attribute containing an array of representations.
-Like all other representations, collections will have `_links` defined at the top level.
+Like all other representations, collections have `_links` defined at the top level.

 Paginated collections include `first`, `last`, `next`, and `prev` links containing a URL with the respective set of elements in the collection.